Olli Määttä: Chicago Blackhawks

 On 15 June 2019, Määttä was traded to the Chicago Blackhawks in exchange for Dominik Kahun and a 2019 fifth-round draft pick.
 In the 2019–20 season, he tallied four goals and 17 points in 65 games with the Blackhawks, while averaging 18:25 time on ice.
 In nine post-season games, he led the team with a plus-seven rating and paced the blueline in scoring with three goals and six points.

 Los Angeles Kings

 On 4 October 2020, Määttä was traded to the Los Angeles Kings in exchange for Brad Morrison.

 Detroit Red Wings

 On 13 July 2022, Määttä signed a one-year, $2.25 million contract with the Detroit Red Wings.
 On 16 February 2023, Määttä signed a two-year, $6 million contract extension with the Red Wings.

 Entering his final season under contract with the Red Wings in 2024–25 season, Määttä in a third-pairing role was scoreless through seven games.

-Utah Hockey Club
+Utah Mammoth

-With the Utah Hockey Club suffering a depleted blueline through injury to start their inaugural season, Määttä was traded from the Red Wings to Utah in exchange for a third-round pick in 2025 on 29 October 2024.
+With the Utah Mammoth suffering a depleted blueline through injury to start their inaugural season, Määttä was traded from the Red Wings to Utah in exchange for a third-round pick in 2025 on 29 October 2024.

+Calgary Flames

+During the 2025–26 season, in his second season with Utah, Määttä was traded by the Mammoth along with Jonathan Castagna and three second-round selections in 2026 to the Calgary Flames in exchange for MacKenzie Weegar on 4 March 2026.

+Minnesota Wild

+On 2 July 2026, Määttä, alongside Blake Coleman, were traded to the Minnesota Wild in exchange for Jacob Middleton, a 2027 third round pick, a 2028 fourth round pick, and a 2029 second round pick.